SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 #### Customisation

 * Glow Colour & Intensity: The radial glow’s appearance can be adjusted by modifying the gradient used in the ```::before``` pseudo-element.
-You can change its colour, size, or opacity to produce a softer or more intense highlight.
+Its colour, size, or opacity can be changed to produce a softer or more intense highlight.
 * Trail Dot Styling: Each trail dot’s size, colour, and blur radius can be customised in the JavaScript or CSS.
 The ```filter: blur()``` property controls the softness of the dots, while the background colour and opacity determine how prominent they appear.
 * Fade Timing: The lifespan and fading speed of the trail elements are controlled through JavaScript timers and CSS transitions.
 Developers can fine-tune how quickly dots appear and disappear, allowing for denser trails or a subtler effect.